arangodb/docs-hugo/site/content/3.12/release-notes/version-3.12/api-changes-in-3-12.md

 #### Pregel API

-The HTTP API for Pregel has been removed in v3.12.0 and is no longer supported.
+The `/_api/control_pregel/*` endpoints have been removed in v3.12.0 as Pregel graph processing is no longer supported.
+The `arangodb_pregel_*` metrics and the `pregel` log topic have been removed as well from the respective endpoints.

 ## JavaScript API